 First you have to get to Whistler.
 It’s about a 90 minute drive from downtown Vancouver.
 There are shuttles from the airport or you could drive the beautiful sea to sky highway.

-Why not try ziplining in the morning.
-The Ziptrek Eagle tour is one I’d suggest.
-It takes about three hours and you have the chance to experience five ziplines and four treetop bridges.
+Why not try ziplining.
+Choose from a variety of tours.
+One I liked took about three hours and offered the chance to experience five ziplines and four treetop bridges.
 It’s great for the family too – providing kids are six and older.
-I took my 14 year old niece last summer and she was all smiles.
+I took my 14 year old niece and she was all smiles.
 If the thought of a zipline scares you to death, then I’ll assume that bungee jumping isn’t high on your list either.
 It’s not on mine.

 - Its high point is 1,427 feet (436 metres) above the valley floor.

 - The distance you travel on the gondola is 2.73 miles (4.4 kilometres).

 - One cabin shows up every 49 seconds.